-The 1989 events at Tiananmen Square have also been highly censured on China’s tightly-controlled internet.
-According to a survey released in 2019 by the University of Toronto and the University of Hong Kong, more than 3,200 words referencing the massacre had been censured.
+The 1989 events at Tiananmen Square have also been highly censored on China’s tightly-controlled internet.
+According to a survey released in 2019 by the University of Toronto and the University of Hong Kong, more than 3,200 words referencing the massacre had been censored.

 Tiananmen Square.
 Beijing-Visitor.com.

 Tiananmen Square, 1989.
 Department of State: Office of the Historian.

 Human Rights Activism in Post-Tiananmen China, Human Rights Watch